ktye/ktye.github.io/m/readme.txt

   - when image or canvas has been called, the output is changed to the canvas element
   - swipe left/right (or longclick?) to change between text and canvas output

+  - interface: k reads file "canvas": returns canvas size, e.g. "762 384"
+  - k writes bytes to file "canvas", sets image: 4-bytes interpreted as one pixel

+- desktop
+  - on the desktop with wide screen, both pages are side by side
+  - the edit button is hidden

 - requirements on k
   - must have